 Extra Padding for the Bike Portion

 Some tri suits come with a chamois (pronounced shammy) or a tri pad which is extra padding.
 The chamois is sown into the tri suit at the crotch area: Where your body meets the bicycle saddle.
 Some are more discreet than others so the padding isn't obvious while running or swimming.
-Also, many chamois are anatomically correct so the padding is built for a man or woman.
+Also, many chamois sections are designed specifically for male or female bodies, and would be uncomfortable if worn by the wrong gender.

 Do You Need Pockets?